sagemath/sage/CODE_OF_CONDUCT.md

 - discussion with and/or feedback provided to the reportee
 - mediation (if feedback didn’t help, and only if both reporter and reportee agree to this)
-- enforcement via transparent decision by the sasge-abuse committee
+- enforcement via transparent decision by the Sage Code of Conduct Committee

 The committee will respond to any report as soon as possible, and our goal will be to respond within 72 hours.

 Potential consequences for violating the Sage Code of Conduct include:

-- Nothing (if we determine that no violation occurred)
+- Nothing (if the committee determines that no violation occurred)
 - Private feedback or reprimand to the individual(s) involved
 - Warning the person to cease their behavior and that any further reports will result in sanctions